 - In a 6-quart or larger pressure cooker or stock pot, brown the meat in the oil over medium heat.
 Add the soup bones, peeled chickpeas, pureed tomatoes, grated onion, spices, smen (if using) and 3 cups (710 ml) of water.
 Bring to a boil, cover and cook with medium pressure for 25 minutes (or simmer for 50 to 60 minutes).

-- Add the lentils, tomato paste mixture, chopped herbs and 8.5 cups (2 liters) water.
+- Add the lentils, tomato paste mixture, chopped celery and herbs, and 8.5 cups (2 liters) water.
 Bring to a boil and cover.
 Continue to step 3 or step 4.

 - If planning to add rice, cook the soup with medium pressure for 30 minutes (or simmer for 60 minutes); add the rice, and continue cooking with pressure for another 15 minutes (or 30 minutes by simmering).